What you should know before you lock lips.

 When it's mutual, locking lips can be divine.
 I am a man who enjoys kissing, and kissing heightens my romantic experience.
 However, I've had partners for whom kissing just wasn't that important, leaving me to wonder whether I might be doing something wrong.
 Fortunately, I've been told enough times that I'm a good kisser, so I don't have too much concern.
 What I've found is that with kissing, like with many things, it's important to define wants, needs and desires as well as boundaries.
 What's in a kiss for you?
-Study: Men See Cuddling As Key To A Happy Relationship
+Study Says Doing THIS Simple Thing Will Make Your Man Happy As Sh*t

 I once dated a woman who tried to touch my heart with her tongue.
 While she was clearly passionate, I was suffocated by a tongue that had me on my heels.
 It wasn't pleasant.
 I mentioned my discomfort to her and she agreed to tone it down.
 Yet, a couple weeks later, when we had grown closer and she brought the same passion during an intense physical encounter, it worked magnificently.
 What's in a kiss for you?